Apple colluded on e-book prices, judge finds

 "Apple chose to join forces with the publisher defendants to raise e-book prices and equipped them with the means to do so," Cote said in a 159-page decision.
 "Without Apple's orchestration of this conspiracy, it would not have succeeded as it did."

-The decision was not a total surprise as Cote had indicated before the 2-1/2 week non-jury trial began on June 3 that Apple's defences might fail.
+The decision was not a total surprise as Cote had indicated before the 2-1/2 week non-jury trial began on June 3 that Apple's defenses might fail.

 "This result is a victory for millions of consumers who choose to read books electronically," Bill Baer, head of the Justice Department's antitrust division, said in a statement.
 "This decision by the court is a critical step in undoing the harm caused by Apple's illegal actions."